 The Skyliner is 208" long with a wheelbase of 118" and 76.8" wide.

 1959 saw Ford reach a great milestone.
 They produced their 50 millionth vehicle.
 However, it was to be the last year for the Skyliner.
-Fears from the public that the complex top mechanism would be unreliable, poor trunk space when the top was down, not to mention the extra cost to buy one, contributed to its demise.
+Fears from the public that the complex top mechanism would be unreliable, poor trunk space when the top was down (luggage space was limited to inside the center container), not to mention the extra cost to buy one, contributed to its demise.

 SOME AVAILABLE FORD OPTIONS FOR 1959 FITTED TO THIS CAR